ffernandolima/data-table-plus/README.md

 				sqlService.Timeout = TimeSpan.FromMinutes(2);

 				// Setting the primary key names and passing them as parameter, their values will be retrieved from the database after the bulk insert execution
-				// It's optional, does not need to be set
+				// It is optional, does not need to be set
 				// Not setting them can save a lot of time

 				// Gets the primary key names from the entity mapping